Raven and crow symbolism

-Of course there are much more myths and tales about raven and crow symbolism and I will continue reading those.
-I hope this article was helpful for you.
+Of course, there are much more myths and tales about raven and crow symbolism and I will continue reading those.
+I hope this article was helpful to you.
 I would love to hear back from you on what ravens and crows mean to you.

 If there is anything you are looking for, please let me know and I try to find examples to discuss.
 Feel free to use the Q&A form to submit questions.